awsdocs/aws-service-catalog-admin-guide/doc_source/baseline-permissions.md

 ## Creating AWS Service Catalog End User<a name="scenduser"></a>

  The following section describes how to create the AWS Service Catalog end user and associate the appropriate IAM permission\.
+This AWS end user \(SCEndUser\) requires you to first create an AWS role \(such as SnowEndUser\) with the required IAM permissions\.
+The AWS end user will assume the AWS role\.
 To perform this task, you need IAM permissions to create new users\.

  If you are upgrading from an earlier version of the Connector, note that the **ServiceCatalogServiceNowAdditionalPermissions** AWS policy is no longer needed for the Connector for ServiceNow\.
 Proceed to the **Create a SnowEndUser** role step\.

 **To create AWS Service Catalog end user**

-1. Go to [Create a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html)\.
-Following the instructions there, create a role for the ServiceNow end user to assume \(such as SnowEndUser\)\.
+1. You need to first create the AWS role \(such as SnowEndUser\)\.
+Go to [Create a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html)\.

     For products using AWS CloudFormation StackSets, you need to create a StackSet inline policy\.
 With AWS CloudFormation StackSets, you are able to create products that are deployed across multiple accounts and regions\.
 Using an administrator account, you define and manage an AWS Service Catalog product, and use it as the basis for provisioning stacks into selected target accounts across specified regions\.
 You need to have the necessary permissions defined in your AWS accounts\.